Apriél Powell Martin

 Apriél Powell Martin’s interest in health care began long before law school.
 Upon graduating Langston University with a healthcare administration degree and from her tenure at Memorial Hermann Healthcare System, she honed her skills in managed care health insurance serving as a physician contracting liaison, working with an 800-member physician group.
 This experience fostered a deep appreciation for the healthcare industry— from both the provider and patient perspectives.
 One of her many memorable professional experiences at Memorial Hermann was training the late renowned trauma surgeon, Dr. James “Red” Duke on the system’s newly implemented electronic medical records platform.

 Following the DA’s office, her path then led her to St. Luke’s Hospital System, where she served as a privacy attorney.
-In this capacity, Apriél trained clinicians on HIPAA compliance, skillfully mitigated privacy and security issues, safeguarding patients and successfully defending the hospital system against federal agency allegations.
+In this capacity, Apriél Powell Martin trained clinicians on HIPAA compliance, skillfully mitigated privacy and security issues, safeguarding patients and successfully defending the hospital system against federal agency allegations.
 Her dedication earned her the title of Corporate Trainer of the Year.
 She then transitioned to management and assumed the role of assistant vice president, overseeing health insurance contracting, credentialing, and board governance for a network of 1,200 physicians.
 She was instrumental in attaining one of the first large-scale value-based contracts for the health system.

 Her leadership extended to an academic hospital system affiliated with the UT Health System as a legal officer.
 There, she worked on innovative healthcare arrangements and risk management, and directed malpractice defense.